FindMySchool LogoFindMySchool

 The school holds International School status from the British Council and specialises in Modern Languages and Humanities.
 Four languages are offered: French, German, Spanish and Chinese.
 This breadth reflects a school confident in its academic ambitions.

-At Key Stage 2, 82% of pupils met the expected standard in reading, writing and mathematics combined, substantially above the England average of 62%.
-The school ranks 41st among 87 primaries in the Reading local area and sits in line with the middle 35% of schools in England (25th to 60th percentile).
+At Key Stage 2, 70% of pupils met the expected standard in reading, writing and mathematics combined in the current 2024-25 / 2025 dataset.
+The school ranks 13th in the Reading local area and 2,072nd out of 14,978 schools in England overall for primary outcomes.

-Performance in individual subjects shows particular strength in reading, where 90% of pupils reached the expected standard against an England average of 73%.
-The reading scaled score of 106 exceeds the England average.
-Mathematics scaled scores of 105 and grammar, punctuation and spelling at 107 similarly outperform typical results.
+Performance in individual subjects shows particular strength in reading and mathematics, where 90% of pupils reached the expected standard in each subject.
+The current scaled scores are 109 in reading, 108 in mathematics and 104 in grammar, punctuation and spelling.

-At the higher standard, 24% of pupils achieved greater depth in reading, writing and mathematics, compared to the England average of 8%.
-This threefold difference indicates strong challenge for the most able, even within a comprehensive intake.
+At the higher standard, 10% of pupils achieved greater depth in reading, writing and mathematics combined in the current dataset.
+This indicates that a smaller group is reaching the highest Key Stage 2 benchmark, even within a comprehensive intake.

-Science attainment runs at 93% meeting the expected standard, above the 82% England average.
+Science attainment runs at 80% meeting the expected standard in the current dataset.
 The consistency across subjects reflects coherent curriculum delivery rather than selective focus on core metrics.

 England ranks and key metrics (where available)